 When you are driving and your baby is asleep, don’t stop for anything!!
-Stopping the car often wakes the baby up so make sure everyone has been to the toilet.
+Stopping the car often wakes the baby up to make sure everyone has been to the toilet.
 A friend told me once she drove into the service station and her husband leapt out of the slowly moving car and made a dash for the toilet whilst she circled the car park.
 When he was done he leapt back into the car, still in slow motion, so they could continue the drive without stopping!!
-I’m not recommending this, clearly it’s dangerous and probably illegal, but it worked - the baby stayed asleep.
+I’m not recommending this, clearly, it’s dangerous and probably illegal, but it worked - the baby stayed asleep.
 Just saying!

 But seriously, drive when the baby is asleep and don’t stop!

 Research shows it is safest to have your baby rear facing until 2 years and this is recommended and even enforced by law in some countries.

 In Australia, your baby is only required by law to be in a rear-facing car seat until the age of 6 months.
 Whilst I recommend you keep your baby rear-facing as long as long as they fit in the car seat, if the crying is truly intolerable you could consider turning your baby once it’s legal.